5 Ways to Protect Your Digital Footprint

 Key Takeaways

 A digital footprint is an accumulation of all your activities online.
-Think about the routine things you do each day— posting on social media, making a purchase, activating an account, registering for a newsletter, checking the weather, completing a survey or sharing an article.
+Think about the routine things you do each day — posting on social media, making a purchase, activating an account, registering for a newsletter, checking the weather, completing a survey, or sharing an article.

-You can even help create a “positive” footprint of yourself for others you might want to impress online—such as your boss, future employers or college admissions officers—by shaping your image through the messages, photos and other information you provide on social media or other online platforms.
+You can even help create a positive footprint of yourself for others you might want to impress online — such as your boss, future employers or college admissions officers — by shaping your image through the messages, photos and other information you provide on social media or other online platforms.

 1. 1

-Be prepared to be surprised, though, by what you uncover.
-It can be alarming.
-If you find sensitive data you don’t want revealed—or if you come across information that’s incorrect, misleading or inappropriate—contact the site administrator to request removal of the material.
+This can show you the type of information that’s readily available about you.
+If you find sensitive data you don’t want revealed — or if you come across information that’s incorrect, misleading or inappropriate — contact the site administrator to request removal of the material.

 2. 2